Heading back into the classroom

 How will I stay on top of my days?

 It’s up to you to track your re-employment and inform us if you exceed the limit.
 Download Worklog to make this task a bit easier.
 The app will alert you when you’re close to the limit and remind you to stop working to avoid a pension suspension.
-You can download it in the App Store or on Google Play.
+You can download it in the App Store.